 The paint charts make no distinction between gloss, semi-gloss, and matt variants of a color if the correct sheen is unavailable (ex: gloss FS 11136 will be a specific match for matt FS 31136 if the latter does not exist in the same paint range).
 Exceptions are made where there is a known or suspected color difference (ex: FS 24087 and 34087).

-The early-war scheme was in use until July 1940 after which the war in the West was over.
+The early-war scheme was in use until July 1940 after which the Blitzkrieg campaign in the West was over.
 From that point on, it was decided to simply keep RAL 7021 as an overall coat.
 Nevertheless, it was customary to only repaint vehicles when needed which means many vehicles which had a RAL 7017 disruptive pattern likely retained it for longer, in some documented cases even after the invasion of the USSR in June 1941.

 Paint guide: